GKLabIPR/MicroED/scripts/README.md

 This is good, because indexing with prior cell parameters rejects all crystals with different cell parameters.
 Thus, you might miss rare crystal polymorphs.

+## Processing tips

+### The default hkl_tolerance is too large

+When the unit cell is small (e.g. inorganic salt) and the image contains multiple lattices, the default `hkl_tolerance=0.3` in `dials.index` might be too large.
+It accepts many spots belonging to other lattices that are tens of or even one hundred pixels away on an image and distort the unit cell parameters.
+I found `hkl_tolerance=0.1` worked well.

+### The rotation axis can be different

+If your scope has the MicroED upgrade package with Ceta-D, the projection lens parameters have probably been adjusted such that the rotation axis coincides with the beam stop.
+This is not the case with our scope.

+In our scope, `goniometer.axis=0,1,0` but scopes with the upgrade probably need "goniometer.axis=1,0,0".